friendly-bits/geoip-shell/OpenWrt/README.md

 - Some defaults on OpenWrt are different to further minimize flash storage wear (read below).

 ### Scripts size
-Typical geoip-shell installation on an OpenWrt system currently consumes around 160KiB.
-The distribution folder itself weighs quite a bit more (mainly because of documentation) but you can install via an ipk which doesn't remain in storage after installation, or if installing via the -install script, delete the distribution folder and free up space taken by it. geoip-shell does not install its documentation into the system.
+Typical geoip-shell installation on an OpenWrt system currently consumes around 170KiB.
+The distribution folder itself weighs quite a bit more (mainly because of documentation) but you can install via a package which doesn't remain in storage after installation, or if installing via the -install script, delete the distribution folder and free up space taken by it. geoip-shell does not install its documentation into the system.
-I have some plans to reduce that size by compressing certain scripts which provide user interface and implementing automatic extraction to /tmp when the user wants to access them, but this is not yet implemented.

 To view all installed geoip-shell scripts in your system, run `ls -lh /usr/bin/geoip-shell-* /usr/lib/geoip-shell/* /etc/geoip-shell/*`.